Cypher1/tako/README.md

 ## Running the tests

-Running the tests should also be fairly simple, but relies on some dependencies which we will fetch using git.
+Running the tests is also a single step.

 ```bash
 cargo test